‘The Voice’s’ Adam Levine Reveals If He & Wife Behati Prinsloo Will Have More Kids

 People reported that Adam then quipped in response to Ellen’s joke about having five children, “Maroon 5.
 We have to have a band of children,” before teasing that having a whole lot of kids is like an “insurance policy for your future.”

 Adam and Behati currently have two children together, both daughters.
-The couple are parents to 11-week-old Gio Grace and Dusty Rose, who is 19-months-old.
+The couple is parents to 11-week-old Gio Grace and Dusty Rose, who is 19-months-old.

 But this certainly isn’t the first time that Levine has revealed to DeGeneres that he and Prinsloo would like to have a whole lot more children.